top of page

 When to begin lessons

-During my time working abroad, I met and taught many children who could switch from their mother tongue to English and back again with ease.
-I was talking to a five-year-old pupil’s mother along with the school administrator one day, and the child spoke to me in English, his mother in Russian (his native language) and to the administrator in Mandarin.
-He’d heard two of these languages at home from birth and acquired the third at school.
-He’d also been exposed to music early on.
+During my time working abroad, I had the privilege of teaching many children who could effortlessly switch between their mother tongue and English.
+One day, I was speaking with a five-year-old pupil’s mother and the school administrator, and the child spoke to me in English, to his mother in Russian (his native language), and to the administrator in Mandarin.
+He had been exposed to two of these languages at home from birth and had acquired the third at school.
+This child had also been introduced to music at an early age.

 Children can learn languages with ease when they’re very young, and the language of music is no different.
-When children are immersed in music from a young age, they not only gain fluency in a range of musical skills, their brain development is also enhanced.
-A child as young as four, and in some cases three, can be ready to start lessons.
+When children are immersed in music early on, they not only gain fluency in various musical skills but also enhance their brain development.
+A child as young as three or four can be ready to start music lessons.

 bottom of page